Neerajneo24/Neerajneo24/README.md

 - 👋 Hi, I’m @Neerajneo24
 - 👀 I’m interested in exploration
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on how to ease life to live
+- 💞️ I’m looking for how to ease life  with huge data
 - 📫 my mail id is neerajpankaj24@gmail.com

 <!---